SDGLBL/trajectory-visualizer/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser

-### GitHub Token Setup
+### Usage

+#### GitHub Workflow Visualization
-To use Trajectory Visualizer, you'll need a GitHub personal access token with the following scopes:
+To use Trajectory Visualizer with GitHub workflows, you'll need a GitHub personal access token with the following scopes:
 - `repo` - Full control of private repositories
 - `workflow` - Update GitHub Action workflows